push-based/user-flow/packages/cli/README.md

 **Benefits**

+- ☑ Measure Runtime performance in your CI
 - ☑ Zero setup cost
 - ☑ No boiler plate
 - ☑ Write tests directly in TypeScript (we compile them live)